NetworkLlama/proxneak/README.md

 (for example, FreeBSD instead of Windows).
 But it still sends a packet, and that a packet is sent can still be a form of information.

+The code uses timing between received packets to signify bits: a packet arriving means a 1, no packet means a 0.
+There's an opening set of eight packets to set the timing and a closing sequence that equates to 0x00FFFF to initiate decoding.

+Data is sent Base64-encoded and, optionally, compressed.
+It's slow: at a default rate of one packet per second with no compression, it takes an entire day to send about 8KB.
+But that's more than enough to sneak out some credentials, and if you have a reasonably good connection and a couple of days, it's possible to sneak out a Word doc or PDF.

 (Note that this might also be a way of sending information, albeit slowly, that the NSA, et al., can't reasonably track.
 Saving all of the SYN packets that cross the Internet just isn't a practical way of doing business.)